 Several groups were engaged as part of the process to produce this Statement, including regional Legal and Compliance teams, as well as subject-matter experts, for example Human Resources, Supplier Services and Global Financial Crimes Compliance.
-In addition, the boards of directors of relevant local and parent-level entities were consulted and any feedback has been incorporated in this Statement.
+In addition, representatives of relevant local and parent-level entities were consulted and any feedback has been incorporated in this Statement.